DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 kopia snapshot create $BACKUP_THIS kopia repository disconnect

+# --------------  ERROR EXIT CODES  --------------
 # kopia does not interupts its run with an error if target or repository are missing
-# this makes systemd OnSuccess OnFailure not behaving as they should
+# this makes systemd OnSuccess OnFailure not behaving as one might expect
-# below are checks for paths, that results in immediate error exit code if they do not exist
+# below are checks for paths, that result in immediate error exit code if they do not exist
-# they are at the end because some backup might get done even another is missing something
+# they are at the end because some backup might get done even if another is missing something
 # we just want the error exit code

 IFS=' ' read -ra paths <<< "$BACKUP_THIS"